scm-manager/scm-smeagol-plugin/README.md

 * fix - `gradle fix` - fixes all fixable findings of the check task
 * smp - `gradle smp` - Builds the smp file, without the execution of checks and tests

-For the development and testing the `run` lifecycle of the plugin can be used:
+For the development and testing the `run` task of the plugin can be used:

 * run - `gradle run` - starts scm-manager with the plugin pre-installed.